 There is a different method for removing thick wet paint straight out of the tube or mixed with a thickening medium.
 Once on the canvas with other paints, it is hard to separate cleanly if the first layer of paint is not completely dry.
 If you are painting with heavily diluted paints, also called glaces, the first layer will often be dry enough that you can remove new paint immediately without significant damage to the previous layer.

 Thick: If you decided to, or you were overtaken by the impulse to use the painting knife to remove the paint, I recommend you leave the area to dry completely.
-You may now be able to apply thin layers of artist grade titanium white to block out any remaining offending marks.
-I recommend artists grade because in my experience, lesser quality paints will not cover well.
+You may now be able to apply thin layers of artist-grade titanium white to block out any remaining offending marks.
+I recommend artist grades because, in my experience, lesser quality paints will not cover well.

 Correcting Mistakes that Still Show Through